Food groups in nutrition

-The human body is an incredible feat of natural bioengineering, we have evolved over the years into a species that governs a planet, every day we discover new things.
-In the past the we have survived through strong Agricultural growth and animal farming, in more recent years we have even started to chemically create foods in an attempt to create lasting viable sources of nourishment.
+The human body is an incredible feat of natural engineering.
+We have evolved over the years into a species that governs the planet, every day we discover new things.
+In the past we have survived through strong agricultural growth and animal farming, in more recent years we have even started to chemically alter foods in an attempt to create lasting viable sources of nurishment.

 While the human body is capable of surviving off very little, good health requires a little more consideration.
-It's wise in whatever diet you may attempt to know the foods you are eating and how they're processed by the body, those undertaking significant change should always consult a Doctor prior to the diet.
+It's wise in whatever diet you may attempt to know the foods you are eating and how they're processed by the body.
+Those undertaking significant changes should always consult with their doctor prior to starting the diet.

-A food group consisting of ingredients made up of Amino Acids group that should be smaller than most when dealing with diet, it includes all kinds of meats into the family, examples such as Chicken, Fish, Pork or Beef.
-It also includes some non-specific foods like eggs and in more recent years, meat alternatives.
+Protein is a food group consisting of ingredients made up of amino acids, which should be smaller than most when dealing with dieting.
+It includes all kinds of meats such as Chicken, Fish, Pork and Beef.
+It also includes some non-specific foods like Eggs, and in more recent years meat alternatives.

-A larger food group that encompasses a lot more ingredients and is sometimes referred to as Grains or Cereals.
+Carbohydrates is a larger food group that encompasses a lot more ingredients, and is sometimes referred to as Grains or Cereals.
 It includes any starchy foods such as Potatoes, Rice, Pasta and Wheat.
 Peas and Sweetcorn are also part of this group for their high starch content.

 There are different types of fat, some are more harmful than others and some are necessary for the body to function properly.
-With a strong difference between the treatment inside the body.
-Examples, such as the use of Saturated and Unsaturated Fats are wise to know when aiming for a healthy diet.
+Knowing how the body uses Saturated and Unsaturated Fats is wise when aiming for a healthy diet.